athn-nik/sinc/README.md

 python scripts/process_amass.py --input-path /path/to/data --output-path path/of/choice/default_is_/babel/babel-smplh-30fps-male --use-betas --gender male
 ```

-Download the data from [SINC website](https://sinc.is.tue.mpg.de), after signing in.
+Download the data from [TEACH website](https://teach.is.tue.mpg.de), after signing in.
 The data SINC was trained was a processed version of BABEL.
 Hence, we provide them directly to your via our website, where you will also find more relevant details.
 Finally, download the male SMPLH male body model from the [SMPLX website](https://smpl-x.is.tue.mpg.de/).
 Specifically the AMASS version of the SMPLH model.
 Then, follow the instructions [here](https://github.com/vchoutas/smplx/blob/main/tools/README.md#smpl-h-version-used-in-amass) to extract the smplh model in pickle format.

 The run this script and change your paths accordingly inside it extract the different babel splits from amass: